tca19/dict2vec/README.md

   * train word embeddings with a dimension of 100
   * evaluate the embeddings on 11 word similarity datasets

-To directly compile the code and interact with the sotfware, run the produced binary without any arguments.
-Full documentation and description of each possible parameters are available [here](doc/dict2vec-documentation.md).
+To directly compile the code and interact with the sotfware, run :

 ```bash
 $ make
 $ ./dict2vec
 ```

+**__Full documentation and a description of each possible parameters are displayed when you run `./dict2vec` without any arguments.__**

 Evaluate word embeddings
 ------------------------